From BR Bullpen

-When Adam appeared on the same field for the same team as brother Andy on August 14, 2008, it became the first brother combination on the Pirates in 50 years, since Eddie O'Brien and Johnny O'Brien.
-The LaRoches were the 8th brother combo for Pittsburgh - the other 7 sets were the O'Briens, Harry Camnitz and Howie Camnitz, Gene Freese and George Freese, Paul Waner and Lloyd Waner, Johnny Morrison and Phil Morrison and Elmer Riddle and Johnny Riddle.
+When Adam appeared on the same field for the same team as brother Andy on August 14, 2008, the two became the first brother combination on the Pirates in 50 years, since Eddie O'Brien and Johnny O'Brien.
+The LaRoches were the 8th brother combo for Pittsburgh - the other 7 sets were the O'Briens; Harry Camnitz and Howie Camnitz; Gene Freese and George Freese; Paul Waner and Lloyd Waner; Johnny Morrison and Phil Morrison; and Elmer Riddle and Johnny Riddle.
 LaRoche continued his trend of slow starts and hot finishes, overall producing a .270/.341/.500 batting line with 32 doubles, 25 homers and 85 RBI with a 123 OPS+.

 In 2010, LaRoche signed a free agent contract with the Arizona Diamondbacks becoming the team's starting first baseman.
 After one season in Arizona, where he topped 100 RBI for the first time, he moved to the Washington Nationals in 2011.
 It was a difficult first year in the nation's capital however.
 He went to spring training bothered by a labrum tear in his left shoulder, but elected to play through the pain.
 The pain got worse as the season advanced however and he went on the disabled list on May 23rd, batting only .172.
 After undertaking strengthening exercises, he was hoping to resume playing baseball in mid-June, but doctors recommended surgery instead, which was performed on June 16th.
 That wiped out the remainder of his season.